A Concise History of China

 Though he did not persecute the scholars, the redneck emperor had little respect for scholarship; after all, he had conquered China without the works of the Zhou sages!
 The scholars did not care much for him either, regarding him as too rude and crude.
 He liked cutting officials down to size, seeing himself as the only thing standing between the people and officialdom.
 His manners were notorious--once he received a Confucian scholar while washing his feet--but unlike the Qin leaders, he could take criticism.
 According to another earthy story, when some scholars told him he could not rule without knowledge of the classics, Gaozu ordered the leader of the group to hand over his hat, urinated in it, and then told him to put the hat back on, signifying that he would rule the scholars, not the other way around.
 For this reason the scholars continued to keep their favorite books hidden until he died in 195 B.C.; the succeeding emperors, however, allowed the classics to come out in the open again; when that happened Confucianism & Daoism flourished and a combination of them became the state religion.(11)

 The Xiongnu had taken advantage of the troublesome years between the Qin and Han dynasties by moving part of their tribe across the Great Wall; by 201 B.C. they were laying siege to Taiyuan, the capital of Shanxi province.
 At first Gaozu wanted his son, crown prince Huidi, to lead an expedition against the Xiongnu, but Huidi was not up to the job; instead of showing interest in statecraft and war, he spent his spare time in pleasure gardens with a boy named Hong.(12) So Gaozu led the army himself--into near disaster.
-The Huns were led by Mao Dun, one of their greatest chiefs, and they completely surrounded Gaozu and the Chinese force.
+The Xiongnu were led by Mao Dun, their greatest chief, and they completely surrounded Gaozu and the Chinese force.
 To regain his freedom Gaozu had to give tribute and a Chinese princess for Mao Dun to marry.
 Most of the early Han emperors were relatively peaceful, so the Xiongnu continued to be a pain in the neck for the next sixty years, raiding the lands between the Great Wall and the Yellow River at will.

 Gaozu ruled for less than a decade, and for fifteen years after his death (195-180 B.C.), his widow, Lu Zhi, ruled as the power behind the throne, becoming China's the first important empress.
 During that time the three official emperors were all weaker than Gaozu had been.
 Indeed, Gaozu thought the first emperor, his son Huidi, was not up to the job, and had to be talked out of passing him over to make another son his heir.
 Unfortunately Gaozu was right; seven years after becoming emperor, Huidi drank himself to death without leaving a will (188 B.C.).
 The next two emperors were underaged sons of Huidi; meanwhile, Lu Zhi continued to run the affairs of the imperial court, and her brothers ran the army and the government.
 While she was alive, her family's control was absolute, but upon her death in 180 B.C., her rivals took back the government, killing every member of the Lu family they could find.
 Then they found Gaozu's oldest living son (by another wife) and crowned him as Emperor Wendi.